zackthomas1/ToyEngine/docs/faq.md

 Yes, the MIT license allows commercial use without royalties or licensing fees.

 ### Do I need to credit ToyEngine in my projects?
-While not required by the license, we appreciate attribution to ToyEngine and its contributors.
+While not required by the license, the attribution to ToyEngine is appreciated.

-### Can I contribute to ToyEngine if I work for a company?
-Yes, but check your employment contract for any restrictions on contributing to open source projects.

 ---